erikhyrkas/snakes/training_data/llama-wiki-9.md

 * Philadelphia International Airport (PHL): serves domestic and international flights
 * Northeast Philadelphia Airport (PNE): smaller airport for private planes and small commercial flights

-Note: This article is a simplified version of the real wiki article on Philadelphia.
-It provides basic information about the city, its history, points of interest, demographics, economy, climate, and transportation options.
 <end>

 Write a wiki article about Mercury (planet).<start>**Mercury**